 No matter what auto insurance company you use, there’s a good chance you can qualify for a lower rate, whether by reducing your risk of filing a claim or by qualifying for discounts.

 - Keep your driving record clean: Avoiding traffic violations and accidents won’t just prevent injury and damage to your car — it’ll also keep your insurance rates low.
+With incidents on your driving record, you can expect higher car insurance premiums.

 - Increase your deductible: The higher your deductible, the less the insurance company has to pay on your claims.
 As a result, you pay less for insurance.
 Just be sure to put the amount of your deductible in a savings account so the money will be there if you need it.

 - Eliminate unneeded coverage: Having more insurance than you need drives up your rates unnecessarily.
-Eliminating collision coverage on an older, low-value car, removing children from your policy when they’re away at college and canceling add-ons like roadside assistance, which you might already have through an auto club or credit card, can save you money.
+Eliminating collision coverage on an older, low-value car, removing children from your policy when they’re away at college, and canceling add-ons like roadside assistance, which you might already have through an auto club or credit card, can save you money.

 - Improve your credit: Improving your credit will improve your insurance score.
 Your insurance rate could go down as a result.